ayasin/tml-assignments/lesson-04/README.md

 * Open the [Home Credit Default Risk rules page](https://www.kaggle.com/c/home-credit-default-risk/rules)
 * Accept the rules
 * Create a new notebook and, using FastAI create a model that could be submitted to the challenge.
-* For full credit, your model will need to achieve 80% on the test split.
+* For full credit, your model will need to achieve 80% on the test split (submit as a late submission to get this vaule).
 * You may receive partial credit even if you don't achieve 80%.

-### Extra Credit:
-Submit your model as a late submission and report your results.

 ### Hints for this week